-The hardy daylily can be grown from USDA zone 3 to zone 9, so they can tolerate both summer heat and humidity as well as the frost of winter.
+The hardy daylily can be grown from USDA zone 3 to zone 9, so they can tolerate both summer heat and humidity, as well as returning each year after cold winters.

 Avoid the trap of overfeeding by giving it some fresh organic matter or a dose of fertilizer just once a year.
 Spring is usually the best time to do this.

 Though the orange daylily may make a tasty addition to salads for us, it is toxic to cats and can even be fatal.
 Symptoms of daylily poisoning in cats include vomiting, lack of appetite, lethargy, and kidney failure.

 To keep your orange daylily vibrant and healthy, some minor deadheading may be needed.
 If all of the flowers on a flower stalk have bloomed, you can cut the whole stalk down to the ground to keep a tidy look.
 Feel free to remove any unsightly foliage or seed pods as well.

 As winter approaches, it is best to leave the foliage in place, allowing it to die off and cover over the plant.
 This will help with insulation and act as a protective layer throughout the winter.

 Propagating Orange Daylily Plants